The Basics of Keyword Research

 If you aren’t an SEO expert then you probably don’t need to invest in a professional tool to begin with.
 It’s perfectly okay to start with something like Google’s Keyword Planner.

 Keyword Planner gives you suggestions and insights into relevant keywords.
 Importantly, it can also provide relevant keywords using a URL.
-That means you can use Keyword Planner to figure out which keywords your competitors may be targeting.
+That means you can use Keyword Planner for keyword research and to figure out which keywords your competitors may be targeting.

 Go to Keyword Planner and enter products, services or competing URLs that are relevant to your business, and the tool will give you: